Tool Engineering

 - Low Altitude (too specific): "Get weather in San Francisco in Fahrenheit"

-- Optimal: "Get current weather for any location in specified units"
+- Optimal Altitude: "Get current weather for any location in specified units"

 - High Altitude (too general): "Get information about something"